dksasaki/PyESPER/README.md

 # PyESPER
-version 1.01.01
+version 1.0.0

 <ins>Note:</ins>
-This is a preliminary set of instructions for use of the [PyESPER](https://github.com/LarissaMDias/PyESPER/blob/main/PyESPER.ipynb) Jupyter notebook, for which the accompanying manuscript is under review.
-The accompanying Python package is being created and will be released soon.
+This is a preliminary set of instructions for use of the [PyESPER](https://github.com/LarissaMDias/PyESPER/blob/main), for which the accompanying manuscript is under review.
+The full accompanying Python package is being created and will be released soon.
 This package is being developed in parallel with [pyTRACE](https://github.com/d-sandborn/pyTRACE/tree/main).

 ## Quick Start
-Please see the associated [Examples](https://github.com/LarissaMDias/PyESPER/blob/main/Examples.ipynb) JupyterNotebook for a quick example of use of the preliminary PyESPER.ipynb.
+Please see the associated [Examples](https://github.com/LarissaMDias/PyESPER/blob/main/examples_glodap.ipynb) for a quick example of use of the preliminary PyESPER.
 To run this code, you will need to first make sure that you have downloaded the required associated files from the GitHub page as follows.
 You will also need to ensure that the installed package [requirements](https://github.com/LarissaMDias/PyESPER/blob/main/requirements.txt) are met.
-Please edit the downloaded Examples notebook to use the path you specify on your computer.
-The example uses the [GLODAPv2.2023](https://glodap.info) dataset.
+The example uses the [GLODAPv2.2023](https://glodap.info) dataset and requires the [glodap](https://github.com/BjerknesClimateDataCentre/glodap/tree/master) package be installed.

 Mat_fullgrid folder:
 Folder of .mat files needed for each variable to be estimated, necessary for PyESPER_LIR or PyESPER_Mixed